-While there are several stories that are floated around, most agree that the mass production of canned milk and sugar by companies like Nestlé in Nicaragua and Mexico leading up to the World Wars played an important role in the creation and popularization of tres leches cake.
+While there are several stories that float around, most agree that the mass production of canned milk and sugar by Nestlé in Mexico leading up to the World Wars played an important role in the creation and popularization of tres leches cake.

-Especially during the wars and Great Depression when food options were more limited, soaking cake in milk was a creative and inexpensive way to repurpose it as a special treat in difficult times
+Especially during the wars and Great Depression when food options were limited, soaking cake in milk was a creative and inexpensive way to repurpose it as a special treat in difficult times.

 What is Tres Leches?

 It’s simply a sponge cake soaked in three different kinds of milk, and topped with whipped cream and fresh fruit.
 And given the name, it’s no surprise that this is a very popular cake in Latin cultures.
 It literally translates to “three milks” in Spanish.

 Trilece is a also another way of saying the name of this sweet dessert in Spanish.